 Section 1.
-For Wildlife Conservation Officers, one and one-half of the officer's regular hourly rate of pay shall be paid for work under the following conditions:
+Effective 30 calendar days from the date this agreement is signed, for officers (Wildlife Conservation Officers, Game Land Management Group Supervisors, and Wildlife Conservation Officer Supervisors, Wildlife Conservation Officer Law Enforcement Coordinators, and Wildlife Conservation Officer Special Investigators), one and one-half of the officer's regular hourly rate of pay shall be paid for work under the following conditions:

 - a.
-For work performed in excess of eight (8) hours in a work day when supervisor-initiated or assigned, but not when officer-initiated or scheduled. - b.
+For work performed in excess of eight (8) hours in a work day when supervisor-initiated or assigned, but not when officer-initiated or scheduled or, effective 30 calendar days from the date this agreement is signed, when supervisor initiated in accordance with Article 6, Section 3 wherein, management has the right to schedule officers for up to ten (10) hours in a work shift within a day, up to ten (10) times per year for high volume workload periods. - b.
 For work performed over 40 hours in a work week. - c.
 There shall be no duplication of premium pay for the same hours worked under the provisions of Subsections a. and/or b. of this Section.